 Cat Hollow State Forest

-Cat Hollow State Forest covers 759 acres and is located in the town of Sanford in Broome County.
-The forest was acquired in 1964 using Bond Act funds and is named after the cougars that roamed the area prior to 1900.
+Cat Hollow State Forest covers 759 acres.
+McMurray Road, a 1.2-mile road, traverses the forest and can be used for various recreational pursuits.
+The area is ideal for passive recreation, such as hunting, bird watching and hiking.
+The forest was acquired in 1964 using Bond Act funds and is named after cougars which roamed the area prior to 1900.

-- Camping for more than three nights or in a group of ten or more requires a permit from a Forest Ranger.
-Camping is prohibited within 150 feet of water, roads or trail.
+At-large primitive camping is allowed.
+Campsites must be at least 150 feet away from the nearest road, trail, or body of water.
+Camping for more than three nights or in groups of ten or more requires a permit from a Forest Ranger.

 Access to the forest is gained by traveling south from the village of Deposit on Oquaga Lake Road, and turning left onto Gillette Road.
 At the intersection with Woodford Road, the abandoned McMurray Road begins, and runs southeast through the forest.
 This old road runs along a feeder stream to the West Branch of the Delaware River, and passes old farm foundation and a beaver pond.
 There is parking along Woodford Road and at the entrance to the forest along Gillette Road.